Jujutsu Kaisen: Plot

 Yuji Itadori is a high school student with unnatural physical strength and athletic ability.
-One day at school, his friends attract Curses by unsealing a rotten finger talisman.
+One day, at school, his friends attract Curses by unsealing a rotten finger talisman.
 Yuji swallows the finger to protect Jujutsu Sorcerer student Megumi Fushiguro, tasked with retrieving the finger, unwittingly becoming host to the powerful ancient sorcerer Ryomen Sukuna.
-The leaders of the Jujutsu Society intend to exorcise Sukuna, and Yuji by extension.
-However, noticing Yuji's capability to retain control over his body, Satoru Gojo—Megumi's teacher and the strongest sorcerer in the modern Jujutsu world—brings him to the Tokyo Prefectural Jujutsu High School for training.
+The leaders of the Jujutsu Society intend to exorcise Sukuna, and Yuji, by extension.
+However, noticing Yuji's capability to retain control over his body, Satoru Gojo, the strongest sorcerer in the modern Jujutsu world—brings him to the Tokyo Prefectural Jujutsu High School for training.
 Gojo has Yuji's execution postponed until he consumes all twenty of Sukuna's fingers, thereby enabling Sukuna's complete destruction through his death.

-Meanwhile, a group of intelligent Cursed Spirits plot an elaborate attack to reform Jujutsu according to their ideals, beginning with sealing away Gojo, whose power and influence maintain order within the Jujutsu world.
-The group is led by Suguru Geto, a mysterious sorcerer and Curse User believed to have been killed by Gojo a year earlier, whose entourage includes the sadistic Curse Mahito, fire Curse Jogo, and nature Curse Hanami.
-Gojo's class of first-years—Yuji, Megumi, and Nobara Kugisaki—train by taking on missions to exorcise low-level Curses; during these, Sukuna becomes interested in Megumi's cursed technique and potential.
-Yuji is devastated after Mahito kills his friend Junpei Yoshino, confronting him with the harsh reality of the Jujutsu world he has entered.
-During an inter-school competition between the Tokyo and Kyoto branches, Mahito infiltrates Tokyo Jujutsu High and steals three "Death Paintings"—dormant half-human half-Curses—before summoning them to their full form.
-Yuji and Nobara exorcise two of them during a mission, leaving Choso as the sole surviving Death Painting.
+Meanwhile, a group of intelligent Cursed Spirits plot an elaborate attack to reform Jujutsu according to their ideals.
+The group is led by Suguru Geto, a mysterious sorcerer and Curse User believed to have been killed by Gojo a year earlier, whose entourage includes the soul-manipulating Curse, Mahito; the fire Curse, Jogo; and the nature Curse, Hanami.
+Yuji is devastated after Mahito kills his friend Junpei Yoshino, but is unable to take revenge.
+Mahito infiltrates Tokyo Jujutsu High and steals three "Death Paintings"—dormant, half-human, half-Curses—before summoning them to their full form.
+During a battle, two of them end up being exorcised, leaving Choso as the sole Death Painting survivor.

-On Halloween night in Shibuya, Geto's group launches their plan.
-Gojo destroys Hanami but is ultimately sealed by Geto, revealed to be the ancient sorcerer Kenjaku inhabiting Geto's corpse.
-With Gojo removed, chaos erupts.
-Choso defeats Yuji but spares him after a vision reveals they are brothers.
-Jogo force-feeds Yuji ten Sukuna fingers, allowing Sukuna to briefly take control.
-Sukuna kills Jogo and battles Megumi's uncontrollable shikigami Mahoraga, nearly destroying all of Shibuya in the process.
-Yuji witnesses Mahito killing his mentor and Gojo's colleague, Kento Nanami, and severely wounding Nobara, breaking him emotionally.
-With help from Kyoto student Aoi Todo, Yuji defeats Mahito, but Kenjaku absorbs the Curse and awakens countless sorcerers, advancing his millennia-old plan for a new era of Cursed Spirits.
+On Halloween night in Shibuya, Gojo destroys Hanami, but is ultimately sealed by Geto, revealed to be the ancient sorcerer, Kenjaku, inhabiting Geto's corpse.
+Choso defeats Yuji, but spares his life after having a vision that reveals they are brothers.
+Subsequently, Jogo force-feeds an unconscious Yuji ten Sukuna fingers, enabling Sukuna to briefly take control.
+Sukuna kills Jogo and nearly destroys all of Shibuya in the process.
+He then hands control back to Yuji, who is overwhelmed by the sight.
+With help from Kyoto Jujutsu High student Aoi Todo, Yuji defeats Mahito, but Kenjaku absorbs the Curses and awakens countless sorcerers, advancing his millennia-old plan for a new era of Cursed Spirits.